alexandrehtrb/Pororoca/docs/en-GB/Requests.md

 `Authorization: Bearer my_token`

+### Client certificate authentication

+Client certificate authentication differs from the methods above because it operates on TLS layer, before the HTTP request is transmitted.

+The two accepted client certificate types are PKCS#12 and PEM.
+This [page](https://www.ryadel.com/en/ssl-certificates-standards-formats-extensions-cer-crt-key-pfx-pem-p7b-p7c-pfx-p12/?msclkid=ca7bc065ae0311ec98e66e2041811628) details some of the certificate types that exist.

 ## Sending a request

 To send a request, click on the button "Send", at the top right of the screen.
 You can abort the request by clicking on the "Cancel" button.
 The timeout period is 5 minutes.